ruan-xian/PowerScraper/README.md

 You can download the Windows project [here](https://drive.google.com/open?id=16UMbQoXHwigCkT86fDDq_zKD8AX91jkv) - save everything in the folder.
 Scroll to the bottom of the readme for version history.

+By the way, if someone would be willing to work on getting a Mac port, email me at ryan-xu@live.com.

+Thanks!

 ## About

 The purpose of this project is to set up an automatable task to download grades from PowerSchool.